 My trips literally just “pop up” and it’s rare that I am ever aware of a trip more than 6 months in advance.
 I don’t go overboard with advanced planning, but it is very important for me to get a sense of comfort for where I’m going.

 What does this involve?
 Google.
 I Google allergy-friendly restaurants, places that serve gluten-free pizza for instance.
 I Google the local emergency number (911 is not worldwide).
 I Google what the local traditional recipes and dishes are so I’m already prepared when I encounter a menu with confusing items.
 Buy a travel book, ask on an online forum – just get a good overall feeling for the food and allergy scene in that country.
+I also highly recommend www.allergytravels.com where you can read reviews, tips and more on a country by country basis.

 Tip # 2 – Purchase Insurance